NataliaSilva10/FitPeanut/README.md

 Features

-Users can register or login to website. view dashboard, Pricing Plan, desing transtions and functionality.
+Users can register or login to website view dashboard Pricing Plan, desing transtions and functionality.

 Example Code
          {/** navigation menu */}